Early Childhood Targeted Action Plan (Early Childhood TAP)

 Australian Government Action 3.1: Recommendation report on programs to best support diverse cohorts

-On 3 May 2022, the department in collaboration with the National Disability Insurance Agency (NDIA), commissioned Whereto Research Based Consulting (Whereto) to undertake research on current models of peer support and to provide recommendations on models that best support diverse cohorts.
+On 3 May 2022, the department in collaboration with the NDIA, commissioned Whereto Research Based Consulting (Whereto) to undertake research on current models of peer support and to provide recommendations on models that best support diverse cohorts.
 Whereto engaged with parents and carers of young children with disability or developmental concerns, and sector stakeholders including, peak bodies and service providers through in-depth interviews, group discussions, online workshops and an online survey.

 A summary report, including an easy read version, can be accessed via the link below: